 Your bedroom shouldn’t just be another room in your house, it should be your sanctuary.
 A place dedicated to rest and rejuvenation!

 Part of this is psychological.
 You need to associate your bed with sleep and calm.
-The key here is work-life balance: don’t use your bedroom as a place to binge-watch TV, or map out your to-do list, or work from home (GUILTY ON ALL COUNTS).
+The key here is work-life balance: don’t use your bedroom as a place to binge-watch TV, or map out your to-do list, or work from home.
 Keep your sanctuary sacred.

 You can also optimize your bedroom through the physical environment.
 A few of the variables that can make or break your household haven: